 Admire nature on Kangaroo Island.
 Visit Remarkable Rocks and Admirals Arch – these rock formations are incredible!
 See native animals thriving in the wild, like seals at Seal Bay.
 Explore stunning beaches and desert dunes.

-See rock art, fossils and spectacular landscapes in the Flinders Ranges.
+See rock art, fossils and spectacular landscapes in the Flinders Ranges and Outback.
 Get a bird’s eye view of Wilpena Pound on a scenic flight.
 Marvel at Lake Eyre from the air or the glorious Painted Desert.

 Head down the coast

-Stop by the seaside town of Victor Harbor.
+Stop by the seaside town of Victor Harbor on the Fleurieu Peninsula.
 Cross the causeway on a horse-drawn tram and see little penguins on Granite Island.
 Visit the South Australian Whale Centre or board the Cockle Train for a steam train ride.

 Taste South Australia

 Try some wine.
 Adelaide has more than 200 cellar doors on its doorstep.
 Explore the Barossa, Australia's most famous wine region.
 Drink the world’s best Riesling in the Clare Valley.